Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - Identification of fake product using poses a significant threat to consumer's finance,health, safety and repetation of the particular companies.

+## Applications

+#### A fully functional application of fake product identification can effectively reduce the threshold of anti-counterfeit branded products and provide industries with limited funds and a more straightforward approach to provide consumers with confidence and reassurance that they do not buy fake goods, which is unacceptable.
+All in all, this application based on blockchain technology could prove to be a lifesaver saver for companies and provide a new trading, ordering, and purchasing system that is more secure and friendly.
+The future operation of the system can be proof of the simplicity of the code, which can indirectly increase the trust of consumers in decentralized applications.

 ## Importance of Application

 - #### To enhance supply chain transparency and traceability